tarak/django-change-email/README.rst

 =================
 The following settings can be defined:

+EMAIL_CHANGE_DELETE_SUCCESS_REDIRECT_URL:
-EMAIL_CHANGE_DELETE_SUCCESS_REDIRECT_URL:An string or callable determining the
-    url to which the user will be redirected after the pending email address. change request was successfully deleted.
+    An string or callable determining the url to which the user will be redirected after the pending email address change request was successfully deleted.
 Defaults to ``/account/email/change/``.
+EMAIL_CHANGE_EXPIRATION_DAYS:
-EMAIL_CHANGE_EXPIRATION_DAYS: An integer determining the number of days users
-    will have to confirm their email change request.
+    An integer determining the number of days users will have to confirm their email change request.
 If a user does not confirm the request within that period, the request may be deleted by maintenance scripts provided with django-change-email.
     Defaults to 2 days.
+EMAIL_CHANGE_FROM_EMAIL:
-EMAIL_CHANGE_FROM_EMAIL: E-mail address to use as ``from`` address in the
+    E-mail address to use as ``from`` address in the confirmation mail.
-    confirmation mail.
 Defaults to settings.DEFAULT_FROM_EMAIL.
+EMAIL_CHANGE_HTML_EMAIL:
-EMAIL_CHANGE_HTML_EMAIL: A boolean determining if a multi-part email is to be
-    sent to confirm the request.
+    A boolean determining if a multi-part email is to be sent to confirm the request.
 This makes it possible to send HTML-emails.
 Defaults to False.
-EMAIL_CHANGE_HTML_EMAIL_TEMPLATE: A string determining the
+EMAIL_CHANGE_HTML_EMAIL_TEMPLATE:
-    template to use for the HTML part of a confirmation email.
+    A string determining the template to use for the HTML part of a confirmation email.
-EMAIL_CHANGE_SUBJECT_EMAIL_TEMPLATE: A string determining the
+EMAIL_CHANGE_SUBJECT_EMAIL_TEMPLATE:
-    template to use for the subject of a confirmation email.
+    A string determining the template to use for the subject of a confirmation email.
 EMAIL_CHANGE_TXT_EMAIL_TEMPLATE: A string determining the
     template to use for the text part of a confirmation email.